jbiason/blog/content/code/thinking-about-rust-actors/index.md

 actor1::run(channel2);
 ```

-In this short sample, whatever "actor1" produces, it sends directly to
+In this short sample, whatever "actor1" produces, it sends directly to "actor2"
-"actor2"; "actor2", on its part, produces something that is received by
+though the channel the latter created; "actor2", on its part, produces
-"actor3".
-And, with more actors, things just keep chaining.
+something that is received by "actor3".
+And, with more actors, things just keep
+chaining.

 {% note() %}
 I am intentionally ignoring the internals of each actor and their `run()`